thib-s/flash-newton-schulz/README.md

 ## Changes

-For this implementation we started from the [dion implementation of newton schulz](https://github.com/microsoft/dion) which has a great triton implementation of the newton schulz algorithm.
+For this implementation we started from the [implementation of newton schulz shipped aside the dion optimizer](https://github.com/microsoft/dion) which has a great triton implementation of the newton schulz algorithm.

-### triton kernel for ns_line_3:

-We noticed that the ns_line_3 function was taking a lot of time, so we wrote a triton kernel to avoid multiple loadings of the same data.
-This give a marginal speedup on small matrices, where loading data is the bottleneck.

 ### Fewer iterations: